elgw/deconwolf/README.md

 ## Build and install
-Deconwolf runs on 64-bit machines with x86_64 architecture.
+Deconwolf runs on 64-bit machines with x86_64 architecture and require no special hardware.
 Jump directly to installation instructions for [Ubuntu](#linux) or [macOS](#osx), [Windows 10](#win10) or [FreeBSD 13](#freebsd).
 Instruction for other systems will be collected in [INSTALL.md](INSTALL.md).
+To compile and install deconwolf should take less than a minute on any platform with a normal computer.
+However to installation of the dependencies is estimated take up to an hour MacOS (due to installing Xcode) and Windows due to the extra work of manually copying dependencies.
+We hope to provide pre-compiled version in the future.

 ### Dependencies